-A breast lift, also known as mastopexy, is a surgical treatment to reshape and raise saggy breasts.
-The primary purpose of this treatment is to reduce sagginess from your breasts and make them shapelier and firmer.
+Breast Lift, also known as Mastopexy, is a surgical treatment to reshape and raise saggy breasts.
+The primary purpose of this treatment is to reduce sagginess in your breasts and make them shapelier and firmer.

 Typical breast lift surgery involves nipple repositioning, usually a bit higher on the chest wall.
 The surgeon will also remove any loose breast tissues and excess skin to give your breasts a more tightened and youthful appearance.